 Letting Light In

-Although it is nice to wake up with the sunrise in the morning, leaving your curtains open all night long could be interfering with your sleep.
+Although it is nice to wake up with the sunrise in the morning, leaving your curtains open all night long could interfere with your sleep.
 Darkness is vital for regulating circadian rhythm and sleep patterns.
 Even the smallest amount of light from a streetlamp outside can disrupt sleep by reducing melatonin levels.

 You Don’t Clear Your Cerebral Space before Going to Bed